-- 5. Saplings opening times.
-Saplings operates from Monday to Friday during term time and provides a holiday club for at least 4 weeks a year: - a) Early Bird Club: Drop off from 0730 hrs (By arrangement, and only at the Little Oaks Setting); - b) Breakfast Club: 0745 hrs to 0845 hrs; - c) After school Club: 1515hrs to 1800 hrs. - 6.
-Club routine. - a) Early Bird and Breakfast Clubs.
-Children have a healthy breakfast and can play with their friends before school starts.
-Reception children are handed over to their class teachers in both schools.
-At Naphill and Walters Ash School, years 1 & 2 children are escorted to the school doors, while at St Johns they are escorted to their year classrooms.
-Children in years 3 to 6 make their own way to their respective classrooms. - b) After School Club. - i) Children are collected from school by Sapling Staff as follows: - (1) Reception children are collected from their classrooms; - (2) Year 1 & 2 children are handed-over to Sapling staff by their teachers; - (3) Key Stage 2 (years 3 to 6) children meet Sapling staff either at the setting or at a dedicated location. - ii) After the children have had a snack, they are given the opportunity to play.
+6. Club routine.

+- a) Early Bird and Breakfast Clubs.
+Children can have a healthy breakfast and play with their friends before school starts.
+Reception children are handed over to their class teacher.
+Children in years 1 to 6 make their own way to their respective classrooms.

+- b) After School Club.

+- i) Children from:

+- (1) KS1 are escorted to the Hall;

+- (2) KS2 make their own way to the Hall.

+- ii) After the children have had a snack, they are given the opportunity to play.
 Saplings will always provide an arts and crafts activity.
-Books are always accessible and, as long as it is safe to do so, children will always be allowed to play outside.
-Access to the Wii, PlayStation, DS and iPods is limited.
-Homework completion is encouraged; - iii) Each week, the children are encouraged to do some baking with a member of staff; - iv) The Owner puts on two events for Sapling children during the course of the year. - 7.
+Books are always accessible and, as long as it is safe to do so, children will always be allowed to play outside or in the hall.
+Access to the Wii, DS and iPods is limited.
+Homework completion is encouraged; - iii) Each week, the children are encouraged to do some baking with a member of staff; - iv) The owner puts on two events for Sapling children during the course of the year. - 7.
 Supporting After School Activities.
-Saplings will collect children from after school activities.
-This service must be arranged with the Setting Mangers and is only available from Monday to Thursday during term time; - 8.
-Saplings Food. - a) Breakfast.
-A healthy cereal followed by toast and fruit or Yoghurt; - b) Afternoon snack.
+Saplings will take children from after school activities.
+This service must be arranged with the Manager and is only available from Monday to Thursday during term time; - 8.
+Setting Food.
+Food is healthy and nutritious and is in line with OFSTED expectations.
+On rare occasions the children may be given a cake or sweet as a treat. - a) Breakfast.
+A healthy cereal is available followed by toast and fruit or yoghurt; - b) Afternoon snack.
 Children are offered either a hot or cold snack (pasta in a sauce, beans on toast, soup, wraps etc) and fruit; - c) Milk.
-Provided at breakfast and snack time; - d) Water.
-Available throughout the session.
+Provided at breakfast; - d) Water.
+Available throughout the session; - e) End of term.
+At the end of each term, the children are given hot dogs. - 9.
+Sapling Activities.
+Saplings provides a mix of adult and child led activities.
+Adult led activities are planned and reflected upon by the Manager on a weekly basis.
+Children will always be encouraged to participate in group and adult led activities, but they will not be forced.